The right pruning techniques ensure a good harvest

 In summer, most berries demand nothing more than picking.
 But when it comes to raspberries, some pruning sets the stage for bountiful berries again next year.

 Each raspberry cane is biennial, dying at the end of its second year.
-I grow both types of raspberries:
+There are two types of raspberries:

 - Summer-bearing raspberries have canes that fruit in midsummer of their second year

 - Everbearing raspberries (also called fall-bearing) have canes that begin to fruit in late summer of their first year; they fruit again in midsummer of the following year.
 They are called everbearing because their midsummer fruits on second-year canes are followed, the same season, by late-summer and fall fruits on first-year canes.
 New canes grow every year, so any raspberry planting has both one- and two-year-old canes.

 When the midsummer raspberry crop ends, it's good practice to cut out the canes that bore fruit — right to the ground.
 This is the end of their second year, so they are beginning to decline anyway.

 Cutting out these canes makes room for the young canes that will bear raspberries later in the summer or next year, depending on the type — everbearing or summer-bearing.
 This pruning technique also ensures that each cane will bask in abundant sunlight and get good air circulation, which limits the potential for fungus problems.